Oxnard Product Liability Lawyers

 Basically, Strict Liability means the imposition of liability without a finding of negligence or fault.
 If a plaintiff can prove that a product was defective and that as a result of that defect he or she was injured the case may be won.

 Importantly, an injured person may also at the same time proceed under negligence theories as well.
 At The Law Offices of Schurmer & Wood we have extensive experience in products liability cases and working with clients to help them understand their rights and to ensure their case has the best possible outcome.

 To prevail in court on a person injured by a defective product must prove the product was defective in one of three ways.
 In California, these defects are:

-- Products with Inadequate Labels, Warnings or Instructions – These types of cases focus not so much on the product itself, but rather on the manufacturer of the product providing insufficient warning of the dangers the product poses or incomplete or inaccurate instructions that lead to the user’s injury.
+These types of cases focus not so much on the product itself, but rather on the manufacturer of the product providing insufficient warning of the dangers the product poses or incomplete or inaccurate instructions that lead to the user’s injury.
 This is often referred to as a “failure to warn” theory.

 Under the Consumer Expectation Test a person must show that the defendant manufactured, distributed or sold the product and that the product “did not perform as safely as an ordinary consumer would have expected it to perform”.

 Under the Risk Benefit Test a person must show that the defendant manufactured, distributed or sold the product and that the product’s design was a substantial factor in causing harm.